aymanalheraki/GraphicsUsingCPU/README.md

 # Graphics Programming Using the CPU Only

 This repository contains C++ examples demonstrating graphics programming techniques using only the CPU (no GPU acceleration).
-Each example is an independent file that can be compiled and run on its own, implementing the **exact code examples from the book**.
+Each example is an independent file that can be compiled and run on its own, implementing **complete code examples from the book** with comprehensive coverage of chapters 1-13.

 ## Book Structure